leelulibo/HTML-CSS/README.md

 -Returns a collection of all elements in the document with the specified tag name (e.g., "div", "p", "a").
 It allows you to access all elements of a specific type in the document.getElementsByClassName(className):
 -Returns a collection of all elements in the document that have the specified class name.
 It allows you to access elements that belong to a particular CSS class.

+# Program flowchart symbols

+Program flowcharts are constructed with a set of standardised symbols that make it easier for persons other than the original programmer to read and maintain the program.
+Below is a list of things that you should pay attention to when creating program flowcharts:

+-Using appropriate symbols
+-Flow direction that is inconsistent
+-Colour schemes/colour coding.
+-Having consistent symbol sizes
+-Having consistent spacing between your symbols

 # On-event Handlers